Configuring DNS

 for some clients you can optionaly setup:

-Now if you refresh DNS diagnostics page all checks should be green.
-Still poste.io will not be able to receive and properly send emails - we need to setup delivery domain as well.
+Refresh the DNS diagnostics page and all checks should be green.
+However, poste.io will still not be able to receive and send emails properly - we need to set up the delivery domain as well.

 Domain DNS

-After email server installation default domain will be installed.
+After installing the mail server, the default domain will be installed.
 Go to Virtual domains → your-domain.com [Show]

 your-domain.com MX mail.your-domain.com

-Clicking on [create new key] will instantly generate new key dedicated for your domain.
-All emails send through will now be signed with DKIM key.
+Clicking on [create a new key] will instantly generate new key dedicated for your domain.
+All outgoing mail will now be signed with the DKIM key.

 Click on [DNS diagnostics]: